In this guide, I’ll help you get set up with a Smarkets Exchange account and introduce you to their site.

 Smarkets Sign Up Offer

-You just need to click this link to get the offer, after which you should see a page that looks like this…
+To get the offer, simply click SIGN UP NOW and you should then see a page that looks something like this…

 There’s no promotional code required to claim this offer.
 Simply complete the form and hit ‘CONTINUE’.